IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-In current service provider network deployments, the MDSC's Northbound Interface (NBI) typically connects to an OSS/Orchestration layer rather than a CNC.
+In current service provider network deployments, the MDSC's Northbound Interface (NBI) typically connects to an OSS/Orchestration layer rather than a Customer Network Controller (CNC).
 In this scenario, the MDSC is limited to performing Network Orchestration functions, as described in {{?RFC8309}} (point 2 above).
 Consequently, the MDSC handles network service requests received from the OSS and/or Orchestration.

-The functionality of the OSS and/or Orchestration layer, as well as its interface with the MDSC, is typically operator-specific and falls outside the scope of this document.
+The functionality of the OSS and/or Orchestration layer, as well as its interface with the MDSC, is typically operator-specific and falls outside the scope of this draft.
 Therefore, this document assumes that the OSS and/or Orchestration layer requests the MDSC to provision L2/L3 VPN network services through mechanisms not covered in this document.